Course overview

 Anatomy, Physiology and Pathophysiology

-The apprentice explores body systems, altered cognition, disability, illnesses and disease ensuring parity of content.
-They engage all four fields of nursing practice, utilising a whole person approach with the emphasis on the complexity of the individual.
+You explore body systems, altered cognition, disability, illnesses and disease, ensuring parity of content.
+You engage in all four fields of nursing practice, utilising a whole person approach with emphasis on the complexity of the individual.

 Introduction to Public Health for Nursing Associates

-This apprentice explores decision-making and therapeutic interventions within Nursing Associate practice across a range of health and social care settings.
-The apprentice explores the relevant theories and influences linked to the wider determinants of health and wellbeing, developing the Nursing Associate's ability to facilitate an individual's health journey across the lifespan using a biopsychosocial approach.
+You explore decision-making and therapeutic interventions within nursing associate practice across a range of health and social care settings.
+You explore the relevant theories and influences linked to the wider determinants of health and wellbeing, developing your ability to facilitate an individual's health journey across the lifespan using a biopsychosocial approach.

 Person-centered Care – the service user experience

-The apprentice explores the philosophical basis and key concepts underpinning approaches to working with different people and service user groups.
-The biopsychosocial experience and impact of altered health and well-being, physical illness, cognition or treatment of the person and family is examined from the service user perspective.
+You explore the philosophical basis and key concepts underpinning approaches to working with different people and service user groups.
+The biopsychosocial experience and impact of altered health and wellbeing, physical illness, cognition or treatment of the person and family is examined from the service user perspective.

 Study Skills and Professionalism

-The apprentice explores the knowledge and skills to develop study skills, introduce reflective practice, and develop and understanding of professionalism and professional practice.
-They are also introduced to the theoretical concepts underpinning professional practice including self-awareness, resilience, and self-management.
-They develop their understanding of the NMC Code, and the expectations placed on them, and the principles of literature searching.
+You explore the knowledge to develop study skills, introduce reflective practice, and develop an understanding of professionalism and professional practice.
+You are introduced to the theoretical concepts underpinning professional practice including self-awareness, resilience, and self-management.
+You develop your understanding of the NMC Code, the expectations placed on them, and the principles of literature searching.

 Year 2 core modules